war-light/portfolio-project/README.md

 ## ✅ To do:

-- **Responsive Design**: Optimized for all devices, from mobile scrolls to desktop displays.
+- **Responsive Design**: Optimize for all devices, from mobile scrolls to desktop displays.
 - **shadcn/ui**: Get rid of this.

 ## 🛠️ Tech Stack